Karunya411/MNIST_Digit_recognition/README.md

 # MNIST_Digit_recognition
-Install the necessary modules using pip, i have used python 3.8 since tensorflow is incompatiable with 3.9 yet Run the train file to train the model
+Install the necessary modules using pip, i have used python 3.8 since tensorflow is incompatiable with 3.9 yet create a file named Model in the working directory
+Run the train file to train the model
 Running the test file will evaluate the model for the 10,000 test cases available in the dataset.